hmcts/pip-data-models/README.md

 This project is a library rather than a spring boot application.

+#### Publishing the library Locally

 To publish the application to the local repository, use

 ```bash
   ./gradlew clean build publishToMavenLocal
 ```
 The JAR that is published is also accessible in build/libs/

+Running this locally will create a version called 'DEV-SNAPSHOT' which can then be used in the other projects.

+#### Publishing the library via Azure DevOps Artefacts

+Publishing to Azure DevOps Artefacts is done automatically on Pull Request, and on the creation of a release.

+When a pull request is first created, or when a commit is made to it, a new artefact is created in the artefact store.
+The name of this is in the format of "BranchName-CommitHash"

+This version can then be used in the associated PR's in other microservices for testing

+Once the PR has been merged, a release should be created with a tag set to the new version.
+This tag will become the dependency version, e.g. 2.3.5.

 #### Importing the library